medianasoft/medianasoft.github.io/CaseStudyB1.md

 This report will be saved in the working directory.

 The following summaries are included in the simulation report.
 The probability of dropping each regimen and an overall probability of terminating the trial due to futility (if all regimens are simultaneously ineffective) at Interim analysis 1 are displayed in Table 7.
-Table 8 presents the probabilities of treatment selection at Interim analysis 2, i.e., the probability that each regimen is selected as the best performing regimen for the final analysis.
+Table 8 presents the probabilities of treatment selection at Interim analysis 2, i.e., the probability that each regimen is selected for the final analysis.
 Tables 9 and 10 compare the probability of success in the proposed adaptive trial to that of reference trials (traditional trials).
 In the context of adaptive treatment selection, it is natural to define multiple reference trials.
 Each reference trial assumes a simple two-arm design where each individual regimen is compared with placebo with a futility assessment at a single interim look.

 ## Code and simulation report